kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 the queue until there are enough resources for all of them to pass the scheduling.
 Currently, all the Pods would just be displayed as `Pending`.
 With this feature, each Pod's status would be updated with some message indicating it is waiting on other members of the gang, providing clear insight into the job's state.

-#### Cluster Autoscaler and resource provisioning

-As a cluster operator, I rely on the Cluster Autoscaler (CA) to automatically provision new nodes when there are unschedulable pods, discovered by the `PodReasonUnschedulable` condition.
-Currently, when a Pod is rejected by a `PreEnqueue` plugin like `DynamicResources`, it remains `Pending` without any status.
-The CA typically ignores these pods because it doesn't recognize them as being blocked by a lack of node resources.
-This means if a Pod requires a special resource (like a GPU from a DRA driver) and no nodes with that resource exist, the CA will not scale up.
-With this KEP, the Pod will get a `NotReadyForScheduling` condition.
-The Cluster Autoscaler can be updated to recognize this condition as a valid trigger for scale-up.
-When it sees a Pod with this condition, it could correctly request a new node from a node pool that provides required resource.

 ### Risks and Mitigations